conneroisu/cpre281-finalproj/README.md

 8. The second `initial` block is used to specify the duration of the simulation.
 It uses the `$finish` system task to terminate the simulation after 1800 time units.

-The purpose of this testbench is to provide a simulation environment for the MIPS processor.
+The purpose of this test-bench is to provide a simulation environment for the MIPS processor.
 It initializes the necessary components (data memory and register file), generates the clock signal, and instantiates the MIPS processor module.
 The testbench also specifies the duration of the simulation.

-The testbench interacts with other components of the processor through the instantiated `mips` module (`uut`).
+The test-bench interacts with other components of the processor through the instantiated `mips` module (`uut`).
 It provides the clock and reset signals to the processor and observes the output signals for the 7-segment displays.

-Overall, this testbench serves as a framework to verify the functionality of the single-cycle MIPS processor by providing the necessary inputs, initializing the memory, and specifying the simulation duration.
+Overall, this test-bench serves as a framework to verify the functionality of the single-cycle MIPS processor by providing the necessary inputs, initializing the memory, and specifying the simulation duration.

 ## Schematics